The Highlights of Turkey tour is an ideal choice for those that want to see the major historic cities and attractions of Turkey within 10 days.

 - After a day of travel and touring you'll make your way to your cave hotel for the night.

 Day 5: Cappadocia

-- In the morning you will be transferred directly to Cappadocia Airport for your flight to Izmir.
+- A private driver will pick you up from your hotel in the morning and take you directly to the Cappadocia Airport for your flight to Izmir.
 Once here, you will be met again by a guide and driver and have a tour of Sirince village as you make your way to your hotel on the coast in Kusadasi.

 What is included in the tour

 - Accommodation in your choice of hotel category, or inquire to include your own selection of hotels or to exclude accommodation: